INT003 - Using the LANSA User Agent

 - The Server function.
 This is a LANSA function that can be on the IBM i, or on Windows.
 It is started by the JSM and once started it starts the HTTPService service and requests the data from the LANSA User Agent, via JSM.

 - JSMDirect is an HTTP extension to the Java Services Manager.
-It enables a LANSA or 3GL program using the Java Services Manager to participate in Web services for B2B transactions.
+It enables a LANSA or an RPG program using the Java Services Manager to participate in Web services for B2B transactions.
 The JSMDirect CGI program handles the reading of the HTTP request and sending of the HTTP response.
 For example, a browser might request the following: http://mycompany/cgi-bin/jsmdirect?orderentry.

 Note: As described above, the User Agent is a small Java application which can be used by any remote location to upload a file to a server and initiate a program to process it.
 A User Agent solution can also be defined and run using Integrator Studio.
 This exercise will use Integrator Studio.
 See the Integrator documentation for more information about the User Agent.